Death of Ayrton Senna: Autopsy

 The release by the Italian authorities of the results of Ayrton Senna's autopsy, revealing that the driver had died instantaneously during the race at Imola, ignited still more controversy.
 Now there were questions about the reactions of the race director and the medical authorities.
 Although spokespersons for the hospital had stated that Senna was still breathing on arrival in Bologna, the autopsy on Ratzenberger [who died the day before] indicated that his death had been instantaneous.
 Under Italian law, a death within the confines of the circuit would have required the cancellation of the entire race meeting.
 That, in turn, could have prevented Senna's death.

 The relevant Italian legislation stipulates that when a death takes place during a sporting event, it should be immediately halted and the area sealed off for examination.
 In the case of Ratzenberger, this would have meant the cancellation of both Saturday's qualifying session and the San Marino Grand Prix on Sunday.

 Medical experts are unable to state whether or not Ayrton Senna died instantaneously.
 Nevertheless, they were well aware that his chances of survival were slight.
 Had he remained alive, the brain damage would have left him severely handicapped.
 Collisions such as this are almost always fatal, with survivors suffering irreversible brain damage.
 This is a result of the effects on the brain of sudden deceleration, which causes structural damage to the brain tissues.
 Estimates of the forces involved in Ayrton's crash suggest a rate of deceleration equivalent to a 30-metre vertical drop, landing head-first.
 Evidence offered at the autopsy revealed that the impact of this 208 km/h crash caused multiple injuries at the base of the cranium, resulting in respiratory insufficiency.

-There was crushing of the brain (which was forced against the wall of the cranium causing oedema and haemorrhage, increasing intra-cranial pressure and causing brain death), together with the rupture of the temporal artery, haemorrhage in the respiratory passages and the consequent heart failure.
+There was crushing of the brain (which was forced against the wall of the cranium causing oedema and haemorrhage, increasing intra-cranial pressure and causing brain death), alongside rupture of the temporal artery, haemorrhage in the respiratory passages and the consequent heart failure.

 There are two opposing theories on the issue of whether the drivers were still alive when they were put in the helicopters that carried them to hospital.
 Assuming both Ratzenberger and Senna had died instantaneously, the race organisers might have delayed any announcement in order to avoid being forced to cancel the meeting, thus protecting their financial interests.